aery32/aery32/README.md

     version of this linker script, the heap and stack sections weren't defined.
 This is now corrected with additional major clean up of the file.
+- Bug fixes:
+  - Fixed Makefile to work on *BSD.

 ### v0.4.2